 Vape Use in Cayman

-Nonetheless, the NDC’s 2022 Student Drug Use Survey, which polled 3,608 students in Cayman's schools, found that e-cigarettes were the second most common substance used by young people after alcohol, with 30% reporting having vaped at least once.
-These figures have remained about the same since the 2020 survey.
-The survey also found that 17.6% of children aged 13 and younger reported having tried vaping – more than three times the amount that had tried traditional cigarettes.
+The NDC’s 2024 Cayman Islands Student Drug Use Survey (CISDUS), which polled 3,339 students in Cayman's schools, found that e-cigarettes were the second most common substance used by young people after alcohol, with 22.5% reporting having vaped at least once.
+This equates to about 1 in 5 students.

 Risks of Vaping

-JUUL, by far the largest vape brand, makes refills that contain the same amount of nicotine as a pack of 20 cigarettes—such concentrations are prohibited in the European Union – which, in addition to addiction, can lead to nicotine poisoning.
+JUUL, by far the largest vape brand, makes refills that contain the same amount of nicotine as a pack of 20 cigarettes — such concentrations are prohibited in the European Union — which, in addition to addiction, can lead to nicotine poisoning.
 Nicotine toxicity can cause headaches, nausea, vomiting, changes in heart rate, seizures and, in severe cases, death.
+According to the 2024 CISDUS, among students who have used a vape in the past year, 81.4% reported the device contained nicotine.

 Even when vapes don’t contain nicotine, the e-liquids that are heated contain other chemicals, some of which are known to be harmful.
 One, diacetyl — a chemical used for flavouring — is linked to a condition called 'popcorn lung', which causes scarring and obstruction in the lungs; another, Vitamin E acetate, was found to be associated with EVALI, the vaping-associated lung injury that hospitalised thousands in 2019.